sharife/goldenthread-v2/site/content/productions/reorient-festival-2026.md

     items:
       - image: https://ucarecdn.com/0aba4c8b-9814-4776-b1dd-dbfdc6c97724/
         subtitle: by **Hassan Abdulrazzak** (London-based, Iraq)
-        text: A hard-hitting play by artistic affiliate Hassan Abdulrazzah (*Love, Apples, and Bombs*), *Dare Not Speak* focuses on a young child, murdered in a genocide, as she pitches her story to a theater artistic director who is reluctant to put it on stage.
+        text: A hard-hitting play by artistic affiliate Hassan Abdulrazzak (*Love, Bombs, and Apples*), *Dare Not Speak* focuses on a young child, murdered in a genocide, as she pitches her story to a theater artistic director who is reluctant to put it on stage.
         title: Dare Not Speak